 PV panels are made up of multiple separate cells that are linked together in series, parallel, or a mix of the two types.
-They use the PV effect to produce electricity from the sunlight [28], [29].
+They use the PV effect to produce electricity from the sunlight [28, 29].
 A variety of factors influence the amount of energy that a PV panel converts over time.
 The most important variables are the panel area, the peak power, and the irradiance, which is affected by the season, location, number of hours of sunshine, and meteorological conditions.
-The following Eq.
-(2) can be used to calculate the amount of energy converted by a PV panel [30], [31]:
+The following equation (2) can www.journals.pan.pl be used to calculate the amount of energy converted by a PV panel [30, 31]: